-Fitted with electric oven and hob, fridge, freezer, dishwasher and (elderly but working) washing machine.
-Windows to the front, and to the rear looking on to the pergola.
+Fitted with electric oven and hob, fridge, freezer, dishwasher and a washing machine.
+Windows to the front, and to the rear looking on to the pergola and garden beyond.

 Situated behind the house with French window access to the dining room, living room and to the garden.
 Glazed with slate roof to match the main roof.
 Furnished with sofa, chairs and also used as a place to store some garden furniture.
 Lamp and standard lamp.
 Central heating is extended to work in the conservatory.

 General.
 All bedrooms are fitted with a low-voltage air circulation system which remains on and circulates the air between the rooms.
 Rooms are listed from left to right as viewed from the front of the house.